Gordon Cowans: Sheffield United

 Cowans was one of the first signings that new Sheffield United boss Howard Kendall made after replacing Dave Bassett in late 1995.
 Cowans was a key part of the side as it rose clear from the relegation zone, and of the passing style that Kendall introduced to the club.
 He played in the FA Cup 3rd round replay win over Arsenal that set up a 4th round tie with his former team Aston Villa.
 Cowans played 21 times for Sheffield United, and was surprisingly not given an extended deal by Kendall, instead leaving the club in summer 1996.

 Bradford City

 Cowans was signed by Chris Kamara in 1996 for Bradford City following their promotion to Division One.
 He made a total of 25 league appearances (one as substitute) and two League Cup games, without scoring, before being given a free transfer to Stockport County in March 1997.

 Stockport County

 In his short time with Stockport Cowans made seven appearances, scoring no goals.

-Everton
+Burnley

-Cowans played six times for Everton, scoring no goals.
+Cowans played six times for Burnley, scoring no goals.